johnmoses/zero-to-hero-python-coding/functions/intro.md

 Global: A variable created in the main body of the Python code is a global variable and belongs to the global scope.
 Global variables are available from within any scope, global and local.

+## Lambda Functions

+Lambda functions are small functions without names.
+They are like anonymous functions in JavaScript language.
+They are normally used inside other functions.

+## Higher Order Functions

+These type of functions return different functions based on the arguments

+## Functions as a parameter

+Sometimes functions can be used as paramets to another function

+## Functions as return values

+Functions can be used as return value of another function

+## Closures

+Closure is a method of allowing a nested function to access the outer scope of the enclosing function.
+Practically, this is done by nesting a function inside another encapsulating function and then returning the inner function.

+## Decorators

+A decorator is a design pattern in Python that allows a user to add new functionality to ans existing object without changing its structure.
+We create a decorator function by first creating an outer function with an inner wrapper function